 Whatever the reason, when a parent wishes to move, they will have to work together with the other parent in order to decide where their children will live and how the non-custodial parent will continue to have a relationship with them.
 While some divorced parents can agree to an arrangement on their own, logistical and emotional difficulties can make a decision difficult in some cases.
 In these situations, it will be left to the court to decide.

-At Moore, Schulman & Moore, APC, we understand that child custody is a sensitive matter that requires the utmost professionalism and compassion.
+At Moore, Schulman & Moore, APC, our San Diego move away attorneys understand that child custody is a sensitive matter that requires the utmost professionalism and compassion.
 If you or your ex-spouse is considering a relocation with your child, turn to our firm for the guidance you need to ensure a smooth transition that is compliant with the law.